alajmo/mani/docs/DOCUMENTATION.md

 A dictionary of key/value pairs, see [env](#env).
 The value can either be a simple string:

-The `env` field is inherited from the global scope and can be overriden in the `task` definition.
+The `env` field is inherited from the global scope and can be overridden in the `task` definition.

 For instance: